bm2-lab/MetaTopics/Readme.md

 ##       16        9       14
 ```

-You can explore the abundance of the data:
+Users can explore the abundance distribution profile of the data:

 ```r
   meta_abundance <- micro.abundance(meta_counts,1)